nizmitz/sunarko-tugas-sms-gateway/README.md

+# this repo is not longer maintained because the course already finished

-# Smsgateway for mr.sunarko assignment
+## Smsgateway for mr.sunarko assignment

 this program is used for mr sunarko assignment in network programming course. beware this program will use your phone credits to send the sms

-# Use case
+## Use case

 -  Manually inserting your device id
 -  Send Single message
 -  Send Multple message
 -  Typing your own messages / no templates

-# Setup and installation
+## Setup and installation

 1. Goto: https://smsgateway.me/ and Signup.
 	* email and password will be used to login to the app in your phone.